andreacutrera/shiny_app/README.md

 - the particular Vaccine dose (`Pfizer/BionTech` - `VaxRevia-(AstraZeneca)` - `Moderna`)
 - the variable of interest (absolute numbers of `Males`, `Females`, `First Doses`, `Second Doses`)

 The output plot shows the absolute numbers of vaccine doses submitted in the last day of update (update occurs usually at 05:00 p.m.
-CEST) in 9 age groups from `16` to `90+`, since the `eligible people to the vaccine` are the subset of population older than 16 (`50,773,718`).
+CEST) in 9 age groups from `16` to `90+`, since the `eligible people to the vaccine` are the subset of population older than 16 (`50,773,718` individuals).

 #### Section 2 - Best Regions